tvanslyke/AnySet/doc/tutorial/README.md

 The primary methods of customizing `te::AnyHash`'s behavior follow:

 ## Template Specialization: Specializing te::Hash
+This method of customizing AnyHash's behavior should be preferred when the access to the namespace of the to-be-hashed type is prohibitted (such as providing a hash function definition for `std::vector`).

 `te::Hash<>` is a class template in the style of `std::hash<>`.
 In fact, here is `te::Hash<>`'s implementation:
 ```c++
 namespace te {